em3ndez/tiny-web-server/README.md

 **And a third tier of admittedly gratuitous or pet-peeve wishes**

 1. Exist in a single source file .. for no good reason.
-1. A back-to-basics JDK & make build technology (Maven/Gradle not used for day to day bits)
 1. Does not itself pollute stdout or force a logging framework on users.
 4. Have no dependencies at all, outside the JDK

 Single source file and no-maven used to be top level goals, but I am willing to admit that there is no strong rationale for those.
 They are firmly in the "let us see if that is possible" territory.
-At one stage there was no build file at all, (just copy-pastable javac, java commands), then there was a shell script, then there was a Makefile, which is where I should have started.
+At one stage there was no build file at all, (just copy-pastable javac, java commands), then there was a shell script, then there was a Makefile, which is where I should have started, but that's all moot now as there's a regular maven pom.xml

 # Table of Contents